shravyae/.Movie-Trailer-Website/README.md

 * Open the command prompt / terminal, and make sure command prompt / terminal path is the project location
 * To generate the static HTML file with the favorite movies listed, enter `python entertainment_center.py` in your command prompt / terminal.

+## Add new movies

+You can fork this repo and add your favorite movies!

+* Open entertainment_center.py in your Code Editor.
+* All the movies are saved under `movies = [media.Movie()]`
+* You can add/remove movies of your choices as per the existing format.

 ## MIT License